mdn/content/files/en-us/web/css/important/index.md

 ### Accessibility

-Important styles from a user stylesheet take precedence over author important declarations, meaning adding an important flag to a site's styles will not prevent individual users with special requirements, such as large fonts, from being able to override your styles with their own important styles.
+Important styles from a user stylesheet take precedence over the author style sheet's `!important` declarations, meaning adding an `!important` flag to a site's styles will not prevent individual users with special requirements, such as large fonts, from being able to override your styles by adding`!important` styles in their own user's style sheet.

 ## Browser compatibility